Suddy-Chan/c279-team3/README.md

 # c279-team3
 Private repo for team3 of wiley c279
 This line added by songjiaze.
+Hi friends, from syahirah!